ErickOlibo/NPX/README.md

 ## The privacy oriented journal and task-planning app

 The Ninja Project X is a desktop app for Windows that allows users to journal, plan tasks and create challenges.
 To ensure the privacy of the user a login is required, and all entries are encrypted and saved in a local database.
-The aoplication is meant to help students maintain a good mental health.
+The application is meant to help students maintain a good mental health.

 ## Features
 - Create account